barnacleos/build/README.md

 branacleos/build
 ================

-_Tool used to create the raspberrypi.org Raspbian images_
+Tool used to create the BarnacleOS images.

 ### TODO
 1. Documentation